maczokni/statistically_insignificant/content/blog/2021-05-24-minimizing-misrepresentation-in-spatial-data-visualizations.markdown

 This is now online and abailable here: [http://methods.sagepub.com/video/srmpromo/MfaJ2O/minimizing-misrepresentation-in-spatial-data-visualizations](http://methods.sagepub.com/video/srmpromo/MfaJ2O/minimizing-misrepresentation-in-spatial-data-visualizations)

 ![Screengrab of Sage video](/img/sage_vid_screenshot.png)
+- *Screengrab of Sage video*

 ## Transforming polygons: a summary

 The premise of the paper and the video is that in some cases, the size and the shape of the polygons in our data may distract our viewers from our intended key message.
 For example, looking at Local Authorities across the country makes London look very small:

 ![Map of Local Authorities in England using Original Boundaries (note London LAs barely visible).](/img/original_la_map.png)
+- *Map of Local Authorities in England using Original Boundaries (note London LAs barely visible).*

 In these cases, we might wish to change this through transforming these polygons.
 Here we discuss 4 transformations: balanced area cartogram, hexogram, and uniform hexagonal and rectangular grids.